Wave-Play/robo.js/docosaurus/docs/developing/commands.md

 ## Subcommands and Subcommand Groups 📚

 Creating subcommands with Robo.js is as simple as creating new files in a folder.
 The folder name becomes the parent command, and the file names become the subcommands.
 But remember, you can't have a parent command file and subcommand files together.
-Here's an example:

 ```plaintext
 src/